 With the scarcity of good weapons and increased health of enemies, the bomb is useful as it provides great chip damage and can knock smaller enemies off their feet, without costing weapon durability.

-It's a good idea to get the Warm Doublet from the Old Man as soon as possible.
+We also recommend getting the Warm Doublet from the Old Man as soon as possible.
 You can get it by reading his diary and cooking a Spicy Meat and Seafood Fry.

 Cook a piece of Raw Meat, a Spicy Pepper, and a Hyrule Bass.
 All of the ingredients are readily available in the Great Plateau.
 Present the dish to the Old Man to receive the Warm Doublet.